 - Patients will have a room service menu to call in food orders 3 times a day.
-A special meal for two called the "Stork Dinner" will be a special treat for two, any one lunch or dinner.
-Partners may go to the cafeteria, get take-out or have food delivered from many local restaurants for other meals. - Partners are encouraged to stay during the whole hospital stay and avoid going in and out of the unit too frequently unless absolutely necessary. - There is a lot of paperwork to fill out before discharge so be prepared!
+A special meal for two called the "Stork Dinner" will be a special treat for mom and her partner, any one lunch or dinner.
+Partners may go to the cafeteria, get take out or have food delivered from many local restaurants for other meals. - Partners are encouraged to stay with mom and baby during their hospital stay and avoid going in and out of the unit unless absolutely necessary.
+The partner must enter the hospital through the Main Entrance (up until 8 pm) for screening each time they leave and come back. - There is a lot of paperwork to fill out before discharge so be prepared!